abhi0395/abhi0395.github.io/_pages/research.md

 Right: Intergalactic Metallicity measured from DESI quasars.
 Both panels span ~3 billion years.</figcaption>
 </p>

-Our analysis revealed that the abundance of triply ionized carbon increased by a factor of ~3.8 as the universe evolved.
+Our analysis revealed that the abundance of triply ionized carbon increased by a factor of $\sim 3.8$ as the universe evolved.
 Interestingly, this redshift-dependent trend closely mirrors that of He II photoheating, hinting at a shared origin driven by galaxies and quasars that power the cosmic ultraviolet background (UVB).
 This work highlights the critical role of galaxies and AGN in ionizing carbon to high states** in the intergalactic medium (IGM).
-Our catalog will serve as a valuable resource for future studies of galaxy–absorber correlations, especially around \( z \sim 1.5 \)—a key epoch near cosmic noon—offering new insights into the warm-phase gas in galactic halos and the cosmic metal cycle.
+Our catalog will serve as a valuable resource for future studies of galaxy–absorber correlations, especially around $z \sim 1.5 $ —a key epoch near cosmic noon—offering new insights into the warm-phase gas in galactic halos and the cosmic metal cycle.

 **<u>2.
 A comprehensive analysis of metal mass densities in the Universe</u>**

 In another ongoing work <span style="color:blue">(Anand+ in prep.)</span> that I am leading, I am expanding the cosmic mass density analysis to several metal species.
 My goal is to present the most comprehensive analysis of the cosmic evolution of metal mass densities in the Universe from  \( z = 4.5 \) to \( z = 1.4 \) using large spectroscopic surveys.
 I will provide the tightest constraints on the metallicity in the IGM for the first time using survey data.

-## **<u>Machine Learning and Data Science Projects</u>**
+## **<u>Machine Learning and Data Science Methods</u>**

 ### **<u>1. nmfqsofit: NMF-based Quasar Continuum Fitter</u>**